-Philipse Manor Hall State Historic Site offers lectures on a variety of topics to adult groups both offsite and virtually.
+Philipse Manor Hall State Historic Site offers lectures on a variety of topics to adult groups onsite, offsite, and virtually.
+Lectures are presented by our professional historians.
 Fee is $50/program.
 To book, email philipsemanorhall@parks.ny.gov or call 914-065-4027.

 The Philipse family were the wealthiest people in New York for a century, but do you know the whole story?
 This illustrated talk explains not only the Philipse family, but also the everyday lives of Indigenous, African-descended, and European people living and working in Colonial Westchester, from New Netherland to the American Revolution.
 Talk includes an overview of the newly renovated Philipse Manor Hall State Historic Site exhibits and programs.